-When it comes to restaurants, Pittsburgh is home to some of the country's best.
-From the local favorites, hole-in-the-wall international restaurants, to gourmet gems that receive worldwide attention, you can find it all here.
+When it comes to Pittsburgh restaurants, we are fortunate to be home to some of the country's best.
+From the local institutions, fine dining, international restaurants, to hole-in-the-wall spots, you can find it all here.

 One of our quests on Discover the Burgh is to share these great restaurants and help you plan your next meal out.
 To help with that, this restaurant guide (linking to every single review published on this site) was born!